 Hallé Youth Orchestra

 Established in 2002, the Hallé Youth Orchestra offers outstanding young instrumentalists aged 13-19 years, who love orchestral music and the buzz of contributing to a large orchestra, the chance to experience playing in a full symphony orchestra supported by professional musicians.

 Since its creation the Youth Orchestra has participated in many exciting projects, including a three-year ‘Stage Players’ project and performance at the Royal Opera House in London, performing in the Manchester International Festival for Victoria Wood’s comedy musical, That Day We Sang in 2011 at the Manchester Opera House, and joining the Hallé’s collaboration with the Kinshasa Symphony Orchestra and Choir in September 2014.

-The Hallé Youth Orchestra is very grateful to the Oglesby Charitable Trust, Angus Allnatt Charitable Foundation, The Radcliffe Trust, The Garrick Charitable Trust, Lord and Lady Lurgan Trust and many individual benefactors for their continued support of the Youth Orchestra.
+The Hallé Youth Orchestra is very grateful to the Esmée Fairbairn Foundation, The Radcliffe Trust, The Zochonis Charitable Trust, the Oglesby Charitable Trust, Pilkington General Charity and many individual benefactors for their continued support of the Youth Orchestra.

 Hallé Youth Orchestra membership is for outstanding young musicians aged 13 to 19 years and of Associated Board grade 8 standard or equivalent, who love orchestral music and the buzz of contributing to a large orchestra.
 Preference is given to those not benefiting from full-time music education.
 Members take part in rehearsals and concerts during term-time and in other training activities including residential courses and tours.
-Members are expected to commit to rehearsals on Sunday afternoons in Manchester during the autumn and spring terms from September 2018.
+Members are expected to commit to rehearsals on Sunday afternoons in Manchester during the autumn and spring terms from September 2019.
 There are no activities during the study leave period of May and June.
-Youth Orchestra members are also expected to attend a residential course and/or tour during the summer holidays of 2019.
+Youth Orchestra members are also expected to attend a residential course and/or tour during the summer holidays of 2020.

 Membership is free, however all members will be requested to make a voluntary donation to the Hallé as a contribution towards the core costs of maintaining the orchestra.
 Members are also expected to contribute towards the cost of residential courses and tours where appropriate.